heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

     Unions*](https://www.marxists.org/archive/luxemburg/1906/mass-strike/)
     (1906).

-[^5]: Here want to emphasize two problems: nostalgia for past ideologies
+[^5]: Here we want to to emphasize two problems: nostalgia for past ideologies
     and organizational forms that may be inappropriate or impossible to revive *en masse* under current conditions, and the tendency to fetishize particular forms to the exclusion of others---as opposed